-Our study is a first step towards understanding how signature features can be used in Statistics, and a lot of issues remain open, both practical and theoretical.
+Our study is a first step towards understanding how signature features can be used in statistics, and a lot of issues remain open, both practical and theoretical.
 First, it would be of great interest to understand the theoretical statistical properties of embeddings, in particular, to explain the good performance of the lead-lag path.
 Moreover, in Section \ref{sec:signature_ml_review}, we have seen that signature features may be combined with feedforward, recurrent, or convolutional neural networks.
 For each of these architectures, the point of view on signature features is different: they are considered respectively as a vector, a temporal process, or an image.
 A more detailed understanding of these representations would be valuable.
 Finally, it could be worth investigating the robustness of the signature method when the truncation order becomes large.
-Indeed, Figures \ref{fig:quick_draw_embedding_results}, \ref{fig:motion_sense_embedding_results}, and \ref{fig:urban_sound_embedding_results} suggest that the signature is robust to dimension: the accuracy curves do not decrease when the number of features becomes large, even when a nearest neighbor algorithm is used with more than a hundred thousand features.
-In this situation, the variance would be expected to be large and to reduce accuracy, although that does not seem to be the case.
+Indeed, Figures \ref{fig:quick_draw_embedding_results}, \ref{fig:motion_sense_embedding_results}, and \ref{fig:urban_sound_embedding_results} suggest that the signature may be robust to dimension: the accuracy curves do not decrease when the number of features becomes large, even when a nearest neighbor algorithm is used with more than a hundred thousand features.
 This phenomenon may deserve a more in-depth study.